-To delete a view (Sybase Central):

-- 1 Open the Views folder. - 2 Right-click the desired view and choose Delete from the popup menu.

-To delete a view (SQL):

-- 1 Connect to a database with DBA authority or as the owner of the view. - 2 Execute a DROP VIEW statement.
+To delete a view (Sybase Central) Open the Views folder.
+Right-click the desired view and choose Delete from the popup menu.
+To delete a view (SQL) Connect to a database with DBA authority or as the owner of the view.
+Execute a DROP VIEW statement.
 Examples Remove a view called DepartmentSize.

-DROP VIEW DepartmentSize

-Ger For more information, see "DROP statement" on page 397 of the book ASA SQL Reference Manual.
+DROP VIEW DepartmentSize For more information, see "DROP statement" [ASA SQL Reference, page 408].